wrist mechanics online course featured image

 6. Improve Your Lag Putting

-To break 85 you need a pre shot routine in place.
-The pre shot routine helps you get your mind in the right place to execute a shot.
+To break 85, you need a pre-shot routine.
+The routine helps you get your mind in the right place to execute a shot.

 Pre-shot routines can incorporate some personal preference, so it’s best to watch the routines of professionals and then decide what works for you.